netz98/n98-magerun-doc/docs/languages/en/commands/dev.rst

 ********************

-Find duplicate files in your theme
+Find duplicate files (templates, layout, locale, etc.) between two themes.

+* If a filename with `--log-junit` option is set the tool generates an XML file and no output to *stdout*.

 Usage: